 It is widely attributed to Charles Spurgeon as saying, “A time will come when instead of shepherds feeding the sheep, the church will have clowns entertaining the goats.”

-Walk into many mega-churches (and would-be mega-churches) on any given Sunday and you’ll likely find just that: entertainment rather than the faithful preaching of God’s Word; elaborate stage props as the focal point in place of the simple teaching of the gospel of Jesus Christ; a top notch rock band with a fog and light show that rivals an Arcade Fire show instead of a group of believers from all ages and ethic backgrounds and socioeconomic statuses lifting their voices (some skilled, some hard to listen to) in glad adoration of our great God who saves.
+Walk into many mega-churches (and would-be mega-churches) on any given Sunday and you’ll likely find just that: entertainment rather than the faithful preaching of God’s Word; elaborate stage props as the focal point in place of the simple teaching of the gospel of Jesus Christ; a top-notch rock band with a fog and light show that rivals an Arcade Fire show instead of a group of believers from all ages and ethnic backgrounds and socioeconomic statuses lifting their voices (some skilled, some hard to listen to) in glad adoration of our great God who saves.